DJDanl/cpp-docs.pt-br/docs/standard-library/functional-functions.md

 ### <a name="parameters"></a>Parâmetros

-`func` O predicado binário para deve ser negado.
+*Func* o predicado binário a ser negada.

 ### <a name="return-value"></a>Valor de retorno